Birds of Kauai Feature image

 I’iwi

-I’iwi is a native common birds in Hawaii species.
-Its favorite places include mountains, forests, shores, and wetland areas.
-They have red plumage, a curved bill, black legs and feet, and a blackish tail.
+I’iwi are native common birds in Hawaii species.
+Its favorite places include mountains, forests, and wetland areas.
+These birds have red plumage, a curved bill, black legs and feet, and a blackish tail.

 Taxonomy of I’iwi